Frank-III/f1-swifty/docs/implement-progress.md

 -   **Gaps:** The most significant missing piece is data persistence.
 The Rust server's design includes integration with TimescaleDB for storing and later analyzing historical data.
 This entire `importer`/`analytics` functionality is absent in the Swift version.

 **Client (`F1DashApp`)**
 -   **Strengths:** The native SwiftUI client provides a robust and feature-rich dashboard experience for macOS, including a unique menu bar popover.
-It covers most of the critical real-time views: leaderboard, track map, race control, weather, and session status.
-It also has a comprehensive settings system.
+It covers most of the critical real-time views: leaderboard, track map, race control, weather, session status, championship standings, tire strategy, and car telemetry.
+It also has a comprehensive settings system and full audio playback for team radio.
 -   **Gaps:**
-    1.  **Deeper Data Visualization:** Features requiring more detailed data visualization, like the weather radar map and live car telemetry (pedals, RPM), are not implemented.
+    1.  **Weather Radar Map:** The detailed weather radar map with timeline for rain visualization is not implemented.
-    2.  **Historical/Static Data:** Views for non-real-time data, such as the full race schedule and live championship standings, are missing.
+    2.  **Race Schedule:** Views for the full race schedule are missing.
-    3.  **Tire Data:** While the data models exist, there isn't a clear, dedicated UI component for visualizing stint history and tire compound details for each driver as shown in the web client docs.
+    3.  **Track Violations:** No specific view for track limit violations.